In Gaza, first female mukhtarah mediates legal disputes

 Fifty-year-old Um Mohammed became a Mukhtarah after learning the legal skills necessary to perform this informal, yet important, role of gatekeeper of justice during a 52-hour training on legal mediation and its basic rules.
 As part of UNDP’s Access to Justice programme in the occupied Palestinian territory, legal experts provide training on conflict resolution, negotiation techniques and an overview of laws and regulations in matters of engagement, marriage and divorce.

-Um Mohammed graduated, along with 75 other female Mukhtars, from the Culture and Free Thought Association’s Legal Clinic in Gaza and now practices in cooperation with the Legal Clinic teams, assisting in drafting agreements and contracts of reconciliation; and providing legal advice or representation.
+Um Mohammed graduated, along with 75 other female Mukhtars, from the Culture and Free Thought Association’s Legal Clinic in Gaza and now practices in cooperation with the Legal Clinic teams.
+She assists in drafting agreements and contracts of reconciliation and providing legal advice or representation.
 She says her knowledge of religious verse and mastery of traditional sayings and proverbs helps her fulfill her role as a broker of social peace.

 “I had been a preacher for many years,” says Um Mohammed.
 “But the turning point that gave me the confidence to practice this profession was the training I received at the Legal Clinic, in addition to my husband’s support.”